magento/merchdocs/src/shipping/shipping-table-rate.md

    When prompted to confirm, click **OK**.

-   The Export and Import options now appear in the Table Rates section, with “Use Default” checkboxes to the right of each option.
+   The Export and Import options now appear in the Table Rates section, with _Use Default_ checkboxes to the right of each option.

    {:.bs-callout-info}
    To change any of the current settings, you must first clear the _Use Default_ checkbox.